Israel opens floating cinema for coronavirus-safe viewing

 The floating cinema provided seating aboard 70 pedal and rowing boats set in the Yarkon Park lake, two metres apart to maintain social distancing, Tel Aviv municipality said.

+"It was an amazing evening.
+Great to see a cinema corona-style.
+We had an amazing time.
+The whole family enjoyed it.
+Good move Tel Aviv," said Galia Resnick, 42, a high-tech worker from Tel Aviv.

-After successfully containing the coronavirus in May, Israel has been grappling with a second wave of infections and has reported a total of 98,550 COVID-19 cases and 789 deaths.
+After successfully containing the coronavirus in May, Israel has been grappling with a second wave of infections and has reported almost 100,000 COVID-19 cases in total and 795 deaths.

 ((maayan.lubell@thomsonreuters.com;))